Israel receives remains of soldier killed in Gaza in 2014

 - list 4 of 4Kenya’s Ruto on protests, power, and the state of democracy

-Formal identification of Lieutenant Hadar Goldin, 23, has not yet been confirmed by Israeli authorities.
+Formal identification of Lieutenant Hadar Goldin, 23, was confirmed by Israeli forensics teams.

 At the start of a weekly cabinet meeting, Netanyahu said holding the body for so long has caused “great agony for his family, which will now be able to give him a Jewish burial”.